When your child is screaming at four in the morning.

 Cover with a dry towel to hold the warmth in.

-For a different solution, wrap a warm (not too hot) hot water bottle in a towel and apply it next to the baby’s belly to provide relief.
+And apply it next to the baby’s belly to provide relief.

 It helps to carry a colicky baby with his or her belly against your shoulder.